jstewmc/stream/README.md

 o
 ```

 Of course, this example is trivial.
 But, you get the idea.
-The combination of the Chunker library and the Stream library allow you to loop or chunk your way through a very large file or very large string in a multi-byte safe way with ease.
+The combination of the Chunker library and the Stream library allow you to walk or chunk your way through a very large text file or a very large string in an easy, low-memory, multi-byte-friendy way.

 ## Methodology

 Basically, the chunker library divides very large text files and very large strings into chunks (no surprise).
 As you move character-to-character in the stream, it get and splits the next or previous chunk in the background as needed.

 ## Chunker

-To learn more about instantiating and initializing a File or Text Chunker, see [Jstewmc\Chunker](https://github.com/jstewmc/chunker).
+See [Jstewmc\Chunker](https://github.com/jstewmc/chunker) for details on instantiating and initializing a File or Text Chunker, a constructor-injected dependency of this library.

 ## Stream